United States Secretary of Agriculture

 The United States secretary of agriculture is the head of the United States Department of Agriculture.
 The position carries similar responsibilities to those of agriculture ministers in other governments.

 The department includes several organizations.
 The 297,000 mi2 (770,000 km2) of national forests and grasslands are managed by the United States Forest Service.
 The safety of food produced and sold in the United States is ensured by the United States Food Safety and Inspection Service.
 The Food Stamp Program works with the states to provide food to low-income people.

 Secretary of Agriculture is a Level I position in the Executive Schedule, thus earning a salary of US$221,400, as of January 2021.

-Since February 24, 2021, the current secretary is Tom Vilsack, who had previously served as the 30th secretary of agriculture in the Obama administration.
+Since February 13, 2025, the current secretary is Brooke Rollins.

 List of secretaries of agriculture

 When the Department of Agriculture was established in 1862, its executive was a non-Cabinet position called the commissioner of agriculture.
 The commissioners of agriculture were:

 The position of secretary of agriculture was created when the department was elevated to Cabinet status in 1889.
 The following is a list of secretaries of agriculture, since the creation of the office in 1889.